joshkitt/cloud-certification/aws/aws-csaa.md

 DynamoDB Stream
 - Changes in Dynamo can end up in Stream
- Stream can be read by Lambda
+- Stream can be read by Lambda
     - React to changes
     - Analytics
     - Insert into ElasticSearch
-- 24 hours fo data retention
+- 24 hours of data retention

 Transactions (Nov 2018)